 As discussed in Section 2.4 of this document, Douglas Street has the potential to become a Downtown Promenade and key transit corridor with slower traffic and priority given to transit and pedestrians.
 Over the long term, a substantial reconfiguration of Douglas Street should be undertaken to enable it to be the major rapid transit corridor and pedestrian promenade that it is envisioned to be.

-Over the short term, implementation of a new pedestrian and street light program for Douglas will improve the pedestrian environment while establishing a unique character and identity for this key downtown corridor.
+New pedestrian and street light program for Douglas will improve the pedestrian environment while establishing a unique character and identity for this key downtown corridor.